How to Install Cinnamon Desktop on Ubuntu

 When you do this, it will give you all the desktop environments available for your system.
 No need to tell you that you have to choose Cinnamon:

-Now you should be logged in to Ubuntu with Cinnamon desktop environment.
-Remember, you can do the same to switch back to Unity.
+Now you should be logged in to Ubuntu with the Cinnamon desktop environment.
+Remember, you can do the same to switch back to GNOME.
 Here is a quick screenshot of what it looked like to run Cinnamon in Ubuntu:

 Looks completely like Linux Mint, doesn’t it?
-I didn’t find any compatibility issue between Cinnamon and Unity.
-I switched back and forth between Unity and Cinnamon and both worked perfectly.
+I didn’t find any compatibility issues between Cinnamon and GNOME.
+I switched back and forth between GNOME and Cinnamon, and both worked perfectly.

 Remove Cinnamon from Ubuntu

 It is understandable that you might want to uninstall Cinnamon.
-First, change back to GNOME or whichever desktop environment you were using before.
+First, change back to GNOME or whichever desktop environment you use.

 sudo apt remove cinnamon